ome/ngff/rfc/1/responses/1/index.md

 > Under SPEC it says “Once sufficient endorsements, including two released implementations, are listed, the specification will be considered “adopted”.
 Is this two implementations in any language (e.g., two Python implementations) or does it have to be implementations in at least two different languages?

 As mentioned above, this has been encapsulated in a new section.
 I would tend away from being overly proscriptive at this point.
-The goal is largely to have verified that a specification has been looked at carefully but implementers in order to prevent unintended consequences.
+The goal is largely to have verified that a specification has been looked at carefully by implementers in order to prevent unintended consequences.

 > We think it would be helpful to have an overview at the top of the RFC giving a high level view of the process.
 For example, explaining that the proposal transitions from DRAFT -\> RFC -\> SPEC and explaining the intention/goal of each step as well as the estimated time for each (e.g., using the min/max bounds).
 It might be nice to also have a linear timeline type diagram as well.
 The detailed diagram in the current RFC is useful for digging into the process, but we find it difficult to quickly understand the overall flow from it.